 Mother Ivey’s Bay is an immaculate, award-winning, 150-touring pitch, dog-friendly holiday park, meticulously landscaped and boasting one of the most enviable coastal positions on the north Cornwall coast – offering its own private, pearlescent, sandy beach and direct access to the stunning Coastal Path.
 The Park offers a choice of three manicured touring fields and a large tenting field, each offering panoramic views across the headland and onward across the adjoining bays.
 Three modern clean toilet blocks, one with family units, two with baby-changing facilities and one fully accessible shower & WC unit serve our touring and tenting fields.
 For younger visitors, the Park offers a large nautically themed play area and a large ball games area.
 For nature lovers, our five acre nature reserve offers an opportunity to experience the local flora and fauna from within the Park boundary.
 The Park offers a licensed on-site shop, selling all necessities.
-Wi-Fi is available throughout the park.
+Wi-Fi is available at the park.

 Mother Ivey’s Bay enjoys a reputation of being one of Cornwall’s best kept secrets.
 Positioned at the narrowest point of the picturesque Trevose Headland, the Park offers panoramic views to both the North and West.
 Situated at the centre of the renowned “seven bays” area, Mother Ivey’s Bay’s own private beach offers golden flat sand leading to the water’s edge.
 The pearlescent and sheltered cove waters are enjoyed by local seals alongside occasional bodyboarders when neighbouring bays are too rough.
 Mother Ivey’s Bay is supplemented by six other beaches within walking distance offering dog-friendly, surfer-friendly and stroll-friendly destinations for every day of your holiday.